computerbox124/lab1-assignment/README.md

-# OmniHome Smart Hub - Lab 2
+# OmniHome Smart Hub - Lab assignment

 This is a simple Java lab project.
 The goal is to show design patterns using a smart home example.